Den0702/landing-page-pure-css-and-html/README.md

 # landing-page-pure-css-and-html

 ## Brief
-A static website project written in pure HTML and CSS (even a "hamburger" menu is handled with CSS)
+A static website project written in pure HTML and CSS (even a dropdown menu is handled with CSS)

 ## Page's features
 The site is responsive - it adapts to mobile devices, devices with medium resolution and also desktops